microsoft/genalog/README.md

 The aim of this project is to provide a complete solution for generating synthetic images from any text data rich in natural language and to imitate most of OCR noises founded in scanned text documents.

+Please refer to our [Genalog documentation](https://microsoft.github.io/genalog) for more tutorials.

+## Installation
+See the [Genalog install guide](https://microsoft.github.io/genalog/installation.html) for more details.

+To install the latest release:

+`pip install genalog`

+### Extra Installation Steps in MacOs and Windows
+We have a dependency on [`Weasyprint`](https://weasyprint.readthedocs.io/en/stable/install.html), which in turn has non-python dependencies including `Pango`, `cairo` and `GDK-PixBuf` that need to be installed separately.

+So far, `Pango`, `cairo` and `GDK-PixBuf` libraries are available in `Ubuntu-18.04` and later by default.

+If you are running on Windows, MacOS, or other Linux distributions, please see [installation instructions from WeasyPrint](https://weasyprint.readthedocs.io/en/stable/install.html).

+**NOTE**: If you encounter the errors like `no library called "libcairo-2" was found`, this is probably due to the three extra dependencies missing.

 ## Getting Started

 The following is a summary of the common applications scenarios of Genalog.
 Please refer the [Jupyter notebook examples](https://github.com/microsoft/genalog/blob/master/example) that make use of the core code base of Genalog and repository utilities.

 ### TLDR